Khansaahab24/Certificates/README.md

 # Certificates
-This Repository comprises of my Various Certificates that I got for complete Online Courses and for Extra Curricular Activity.
+This Repository comprises of my Various Certificates that I got for completing Online Courses and for Extra Curricular Activity.